eknagi/Simulation-Spatial-Random-Effects/README.md

 # Simulating-Spatial-Dependency-Random-Effects

-The motivation for this topic arose due to my interest in scenarios where multilevel models could not account for the independence of residuals: ie, when the ICC is not same for two individual members of a group.
-This can happen due to different distances between members in an area associated with a group.
-Additionally, correlation does not necessarily stop at boundaries, but can spill over.
-Therefore, modelling such data as though they are independent will lead to biased standard errors.
 My goal is to simulate datasets with multilevel random effects and spatial dependencies incorporated; and assess and compare the fit and parameter estimation of different (pure) multilevel models, (pure) spatial models, and models that are a hybrid between the two.